syncfusion-content/javascript-docs/js/Grid/Editing.md

 ### Inline Form

-Set [`editMode`](http://help.syncfusion.com/js/api/ejgrid#members:editsettings-editmode "editMode") as `inlineform`, then edit form will be inserted next to row which is going to edit and that has fields associated with the data record being edited.
+Set [`editMode`](http://help.syncfusion.com/js/api/ejgrid#members:editsettings-editmode "editMode") as `inlineform`, then edit form will be inserted next to the row which is to be edited.

 The following code example describes the above behavior.